wolf-james/big-data-benchmarks/flink/README.md

-A Flink application project using Scala and SBT.
+# A Flink application project using Scala and SBT

 To run and test your application use SBT invoke: 'sbt run'